alireza01100011/ResetTheBrowser/README.md

 ![python-coding-mistakes](https://www.communityfirstcu.org/getmedia/a9346a2b-3007-461a-a728-2c532698b6d4/Blog-Hero_browser.jpg?width=1170&height=585&ext=.jpg)

-A Code To Restore The Browser To Its Original State (post-installation State)
+###  A Code To Restore The Browser To Its Original State (post-installation State)
+!
+This Code Can Be Used To Bypass The ChiGPT Limit

+!
+Warning: By Executing The Above Code String, All The Data Of Your Browser Will Be Deleted And It Will Return To The State After Installation.
+Be Careful About Your Data.

 ## Usage
 .